Grok Academy: Sexual harassment allegations and acquisition

 In October 2024 the company lost funding and approximately 80% of its staff after multiple allegations of harassment against its CEO and founder, James Curran, were sustained by independent investigations.
 It was reported that over a 10-year span there were nine women, including six who were in high school at the time, that allege Curran sent them inappropriate messages.

 Additionally, it was revealed that a 2019 University of Sydney investigation found 35 cases of harassment, after which Curran received a warning and a 2024 University of New South Wales investigation was referred to the NSW police.

 The company was acquired by KIK Innovation, an Adelaide based social impact charity, later that year.

 Product and reach

 Grok Academy creates and publishes computing education courses for primary and high school students aimed at an Australian audience.
 In 2024, it had a reach of over 200,000 students and 5000 teachers across Australia.

+In 2024 it produced an unaired reality TV show called Future Fixers aimed at encouraging kids to code, alongside Jenine Beekhuyzen from the Tech Girls Movement Foundation and Rawkus.
+The show was abandoned during post production after harassment allegations against cohost and former Grok CEO James Curran became known.

 It also ran a 10-day summer school called The NCSS Summer School in Melbourne and Sydney for elite students until 2024.